geosensing/geo_sampling/docs/usage.rst

 sample_roads
 ------------

-Randomly sample a specific number of road segments of all roads or specific road types.
+Get a random sample of road segments, of all roads or specific road types.

 ::